Configuration

 reflection_level="full_with_precision",

-# just to demonstrate how to setup a separate connection string for connectorx
+# just to demonstrate how to set up a separate connection string for connectorx

 backend_kwargs={"conn": "postgresql://loader:loader@localhost:5432/dlt_data"}